 These are the cutest bows for a little girl!
 And you can even clip them to your dog’s fur for a silly dog hair accessory.
+Or clip them to your backpack, purse or other bag for an extra unique style.
+Clip them on the ribbon of a gift for a bow that doubles as a gift bow!

 I made a two different sizes that are great for pigtails, ponytails and even dog hair clips!
 To make a bow headband, just tie the bow around a piece of headband elastic!
 I recommend a soft headband if you are making a baby bow.
 You can even knot these bows around hair ties for a really simple ponytail bow that doesn’t have a metal clip.